Woman shares, reflects on husband’s road to recovery

 “I believe it was the last week in August.
-We were in Virginia, with his mom and dad and our kids, at a park and he didn’t look like he was feeling well,” Kristina Middleton of Mechanicsville, who is Scott’s wife, told the Maryland Independent during a phone interview on Oct.
-21. “We got home that evening and he was basically bathing in his sweat.
+We were in Virginia, with his mom and dad and our kids, at a park and he didn’t look like he was feeling well,” Kristina Middleton, Scott’s wife, said a phone interview last month.
+“We got home that evening and he was basically bathing in his sweat.
 Finally, I took him to the emergency room around midnight.”

-Test results showed that Scott was diagnosed with end-stage renal disease, also known as ESRD or end-stage kidney disease which is the fifth stage of the progression of chronic kidney disease, and in dire need of a kidney transplant.
-This disease attacks tiny filtering units in the kidneys called “nephrons,” impeding its ability to filter waste and excess water from the blood as urine, which is “caused most commonly by diabetes and hypertension” or high blood pressure, according to the Healthline information website.
+Test results showed that Scott was diagnosed with end-stage renal disease, which is the fifth stage of the progression of chronic kidney disease, and in dire need of a kidney transplant.
+This disease attacks the tiny filtering units in the kidneys called nephrons, impeding their ability to filter waste and excess water from the blood as urine, which is “caused most commonly by diabetes and hypertension” or high blood pressure, according to the Healthline information website.

 The website also noted that end-stage kidney disease is the final stage of chronic kidney disease where the “kidneys function below 10% of their normal activity” are no longer “well enough to meet the needs of daily life.”

 Having endured about two or three weeks of dialysis, Kristina said Scott’s numbers still “weren’t going the correct way.”
-Doctors ended up diagnosing him with stage 6 ESRD.
+Doctors ended up diagnosing him with end-stage renal disease.

 “They told him that he needs to have a kidney transplant,” Kristina said.
 “We’re not sure exactly how long he’s been like this.
-But eventually, his body just started shutting down. … Scott does not like the doctors.
-But with this situation, he’s definitely doing what they are telling him to do.
-He doesn’t have a choice.”
+But eventually, his body just started shutting down.”

 Scott’s best option is to find a living donor, which Kristina said she would volunteer for if she happens to be a match.
 The couple went to the University of Maryland Transplant Center at Baltimore on Oct.
 22 for kidney transplant testing to see if Scott is a candidate.